 Why Is It Important to Look After People’s Mental Health?

 Mental health issues can manifest themselves through subtle cognitive, emotional and behavioural symptoms.

-Unrecognized and untreated mental illness can lead to serious health issues, poor relationships, severe behavioural issues and even suicide.
+Unrecognized and untreated, it can lead to low productivity, serious health issues, poor relationships, severe behavioural issues and even suicide.

 The most common problems associated with mental illness include low mood, loneliness and isolation, self-esteem issues, relationship problems, school and work-related difficulties, and reduced life satisfaction, amongst other things.
 In its most severe forms, mental illness can lead to self-harm or harm to others, suicidal thoughts, and suicide.